barseghyanartur/django-fobi/docs/index.rst

 projects' settings.

-In some cases, you would need plugin specific overridable settings (see ``fobi.contrib.form_elements.fields.content.image`` plugin as an example).
+In some cases, you would need plugin specific overridable settings (see ``fobi.contrib.form_elements.fields.content.content_image`` plugin as an example).
 You are advised to write your settings in such a way, that variables of your Django project settings module would have `FOBI_PLUGIN_` prefix.

 Define and register the form element plugin
 -----------------------------------------------